guobinhit/sylph/README.md

 // then min value of aRandInt is 1, max value of aRandInt is 10 aRandInt := maths.RangeRandomLCRC(1, 10)

-// Get a random int value, LCRC means left close right open, left is 1, right is 10
+// Get a random int value, LCRO means left close right open, left is 1, right is 10
 // then min value of aRandInt is 1, max value of aRandInt is 9 aRandInt := maths.RangeRandomLCRO(1, 10)

-// Get a random int value, LCRC means left open right close, left is 1, right is 10
+// Get a random int value, LORO means left open right open, left is 1, right is 10
 // then min value of aRandInt is 2, max value of aRandInt is 9 aRandInt := maths.RangeRandomLORO(1, 10)
 ```